QBioLab/let-there-be-light/README.md

 Only one USB bus is exported in VIM3, I try to use orignal M.2 port as PCI-e port.
 I install ADT-Link's [M.2 NVMe to PCIe X1 extender](http://www.adtlink.cn/en/product/R41.html) on Khadas M.2 extender board, then a PCIe Card(VIA VL805).
-The PCIe card is power by sperated 5V instead of on-board 5V.
+The PCIe card is power by sperated 5V.
 But system only reconginze this card as USB2 bus.
 Why?
 May I also feed 12v pin.
 Once I mount USB3 device, system will reboot.